-Fountains are monuments to the fascination of water: taking it out of the context of every-day usefulness and providing an opportunity for humans to appreciate the power and attraction of water.
+Fountains are monuments to the fascination of water, taking it out of the context of every-day usefulness and providing an opportunity for humans to appreciate the power and attraction of water.
 They soothe and relax, inspire reflection and are a source of beauty.
-Plus, they are just-so-dang fun to run through.
+Plus, they’re just so dang fun to run through.
 Our Jumping Fountains at the Park are aesthetic, functional and conservative, typically on for 30 minutes and off for 15.
 Throughout the summer months, you can bring your family by to play and splash in the active jets.
 We think it’s one of the coolest ways to get to know your neighbors.
 Check out our events page to learn when the piece is on display.

 By transforming everyday objects into the extraordinary, we spark imagination and wonder.
-This rings true for the Frankentractor, a visual integration of objects that have overcome time, mother nature and even man himself.
-This art instillation by Colorado-based Mark Cesark is reminiscent of the rich agricultural history of the Ozarks and surprises audiences of all ages.
+This rings true for the Frankentractor, a visual integration of objects that have overcome time, Mother Nature and even man himself.
+This art installation by Colorado-based Mark Cesark is reminiscent of the rich agricultural history of the Ozarks and surprises audiences of all ages.
 See, touch and revel in its imagery.
 Explore every knob, latch and lever.
 It might just be decorated with hidden gems and disguised meaning.
 You’ll just have to see and experience it for yourself.

 Bring your business to